eugenielm/EugeniesPics/README.md

   + a mailers directory (empty)
   + a models directory, containg the tests for the user, category, and picture models
-  + a system directgory, containing categories_test.rb and users_test.rb
+  + a system directory, containing categories_test.rb and users_test.rb
   + application_system_test_case.rb
   + test_helper.rb